senacor/cloud-native-training/05_service-mesh/README.md

 6. Wait until the istio services are started completely.
 You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status Running or Completed.
 Again don't worry if some show Error or CrashLoopBackOff, just relax and wait.

-## Step 2 - Enable ISTIO for your Deployments
+## Required Step 2 - Enable ISTIO for your Deployments

 This step is about migrating the sock-shop application to istio.
 This is necessary as istio requires to modify the deployments, so we need to install them again.